Combined effective field theory interpretation of Higgs boson, electroweak vector boson, top quark, and multi-jet measurements: Analyses included in the combination

 The analysis selects events with exactly one electron or muon with $\pt>30\GeV$ and $\abs{\eta}<2.4$.
 Events with additional electrons or muons with $\pt>15\GeV$ and $\abs{\eta}<2.4$ are rejected.
 The analysis selection requires the presence of a candidate for a boosted hadronically decaying top quark, or at least four jets with $\pt>30\GeV$ and $\abs{\eta}<2.4$.
 In the latter case, at least two of the jets must be \PQb tagged.

-Measurements of the following observables are performed: leptonically decaying top quark \pt and rapidity; hadronically decaying top quark \pt and rapidity; mass, rapidity, and \pt of the \ttbar system; leading and subleading top quark \pt.
+{\tolerance=800 Measurements of the following observables are performed: leptonically decaying top quark \pt and rapidity; hadronically decaying top quark \pt and rapidity; mass, rapidity, and \pt of the \ttbar system; leading and subleading top quark \pt.
 Several double-differential measurements in mass, rapidity, and \pt are also performed.
 For the SMEFT interpretation presented here, we tested the different measured observables for optimal sensitivity, by analyzing (a) the trace and (b) the product of eigenvalues greater than or equal to unity of the Hessian matrix of the measurement, parameterized in terms of the WCs.
+These criteria maximize the number of directions in the SMEFT parameter space to which the measurement is sensitive.
 The \pt of the subleading top quark, $\pt^{t_\text{low}}$, and the invariant mass of the \ttbar system, $\mttbar$, were the most sensitive observables.
-Since there are known issues with the modelling of top quark \pt distributions~\cite{Catani:2019hip}, we choose $\mttbar$ as input for the SMEFT interpretation.
+Since there are known issues with the modelling of top quark \pt distributions~\cite{Catani:2019hip}, we choose $\mttbar$ as input for the SMEFT interpretation. }